mongodb/docs/source/core/replication.rst

 ---------------------------------------

-This section provides a brief overview of relevant concerns for administrators and would-be administrators of replica set deployments.
+This section provides a brief overview of relevant concerns for administrators of replica set deployments.

 .. seealso::